mccarthykp/contractor/README.md

 - [x] Drawn ERD
 - [x] Written in either JavaScript using Node.js, Express.js or Python using Flask, and MongoDB
 - [x] Written in MVC with separate files for each concern
+- [x] A conventional UI using Bootstrap
 - [ ] CRUD >=2 Resources and associate them
-- [ ] One of your resources or an additional resource can be pulled from an API (stretch)
-- [ ] 100% test coverage of all routes (stretch)
-- [ ] A conventional UI using Bootstrap
 - [ ] Pushed live to Heroku
-- [ ] AJAX requests for POST/PUT/DELETE requests - Server-side rendering for GET requests (stretch)
-- [ ] Use an external API (stretch)